 About to start filing key to fit warding.
 Normal chubb key shown below for scale.

 See that chip on the end of the key?
-That’s the transponder that the immobiliser needs to recognise before the car will start.
+That’s the transponder that the immobiliser needs to recognise before it will allow the car to start.
 If it isn’t the right chip already programmed into the car, then it won’t start.
 This particular chip is a VW ID48, sat on a HU66 key.
+It’s just been programmed into to a VW Transporter T5.

 VW ID48 T6 transponder on end of HU66 key